Public participation

 Public participation, also known as citizen participation or patient and public involvement, is the inclusion of the public in the activities of any organization or project.
 Public participation is similar to but more inclusive than stakeholder engagement.

-Generally public participation seeks and facilitates the involvement of those potentially affected by or interested in a decision.
+Generally, public participation seeks to facilitate the involvement of those who are potentially affected by or interested in a decision.
 This can be in relation to individuals, governments, institutions, companies or any other entities that affect public interests.
 The principle of public participation holds that those who are affected by a decision have a right to be involved in the decision-making process.
-Public participation implies that the public's contribution will influence the decision.
+Public participation implies that public contributions can influence decision-making outcomes.
 Public participation may be regarded as a form of empowerment and as a vital part of democratic governance.
 In the context of knowledge management, the establishment of ongoing participatory processes is seen by some as the facilitator of collective intelligence and inclusiveness, shaped by the desire for the participation of the whole community or society.

 Public participation is part of "people centred" or "human centric" principles, which have emerged in Western culture over the last thirty years, and has had some bearings of education, business, public policy and international relief and development programs.
 Public participation is advanced by the humanist movements.
 Public participation may be advanced as part of a "people first" paradigm shift.
 In this respect, public participation may challenge the concept that "big is better" and the logic of centralized hierarchies, advancing alternative concepts of "more heads are better than one" and arguing that public participation can sustain productive and durable change.

 Some legal and other frameworks have developed a human rights approach to public participation.
 For example, the right to public participation in economic and human development was enshrined in the 1990 African Charter for Popular Participation in Development and Transformation.
 Similarly, major environmental and sustainability mechanisms have enshrined a right to public participation, such as the Rio Declaration.